vjlab/resources/content/admin_hpc.md

 ## Phylogenetics Software

 * BEAST: installed in `/usr/local/BEASTv1.8.4`, as recommended by Tim Vaughan.
+* BEAST2: local install in ~/dten0001/Downloads/beast2/, with a PATH added.
+Will think about global installation later.
 * BEAGLE: I frankly have no idea.
 It's not in `/user/local/`.
 * RAXML: ???
 * Figtree: Installed via `apt-get`